Cray-HPE/docs-csm/operations/rack_resiliency/Setup.md

 ##### Stage 4 - Ceph Zoning

-This ansible play uses the discovery results (`rr_hw_discovery.json`) from [Stage 2 - Placement Discovery](#stage-2---placement-discovery) and applies ceph zoning for storage nodes.
+This Ansible play uses the discovery results (`rr_hw_discovery.json`) from [Stage 2 - Placement Discovery](#stage-2---placement-discovery) and applies ceph zoning for storage nodes.
 To know more about zoning refer to [Zones](Zones.md).

 ##### Stage 5 - Ceph HAproxy Configuration

-This ansible play updates Ceph HAproxy configuration with latest information after performing Ceph zoning and also updates ceph.conf on all storage nodes with latest configuration.
+This Ansible play updates Ceph HAproxy configuration with latest information after performing Ceph zoning and also updates ceph.conf on all storage nodes with latest configuration.